vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 ### <a id="nsx-alb-license"></a> NSX Advanced Load Balancer: Licensing

-You can configure the license tier as NSX ALB Enterprise or NSX ALB Essentials for Tanzu as per the feature requirement.
-This document focuses on enabling NSX Advanced Load Balancer using **Enterprise Tier (VMware NSX ALB Enterprise)** license model.
+You can configure the license tier as NSX ALB Enterprise or NSX ALB Essentials for VMware Tanzu as per the feature requirement.
+This section focuses on enabling NSX Advanced Load Balancer using **Enterprise Tier (VMware NSX ALB Enterprise)** license model.

-1. To configure licensing, go to **Administration** > **Settings** > **Licensing** and click on the gear icon to change the license type to Enterprise.
+1. To configure licensing, go to **Administration** > **Settings** > **Licensing**, and click on the gear icon to change the license type to Enterprise.

     ![License configuration - change licensing type](img/tkg-airgap-vsphere-deploy/12.ALB-Licensing-01.png)
-1. Select Enterprise Tier as the license type and click **Save**
+1. Select Enterprise Tier as the license type and click **Save**.

     ![License configuration - select Enterprise tier](img/tkg-airgap-vsphere-deploy/12.ALB-Licensing-02.png)